-Teis Albers (’82) is known for his photographs with a strong graphic composition, shadows, some mystery and a nostalgic mood.
-A continious exploration of composition, shape, emotion and texture.
+Teis Albers is known for his works with a strong graphic composition, shadows, some mystery and a nostalgic mood.
+A continuous exploration of composition, shape, emotion and texture.

 “ His main inspiration comes from music album covers and movie posters.
 It's the strong combination of photography and graphic design that makes a work appealing and you make decisions based on the artwork.
 Am I going to listen to this record, read this book or watch that movie.
 He's intrigued with that effect and tries to use it as an inspiration to get better at his craft.”

 +31 (0)6 280 66 253 email@example.com

 "Teis Albers is an artist from Berlicum, the Netherlands.
 He brings elements from nature and pop art together with his own signature style.
 The viewer continues to discover new things in his intricate arrangements, with hidden details in each composition."

 From the subconscious he plays with these different elements and lets the compositions arise layer by layer.
 Everything comes together in a collage where he has full control over size, composition and color.
 This is followed by the physical processing, which is built up with various materials.
 The basis is digital but the finishing touch is handicraft.
 The works are a mix of illustration, typography, photography and various compilation techniques.
 He finds inspiration in vintage brochures, street art, flowers, travel, film and art.